lilye6368/sep10-freedom-project/prep/content.md

 <li>Oxygen Mask and Tubes: Used to deliver oxygen or aerosolized medications to patients with breathing difficulties.</li>

-<li>Patient Monitor: An electronic device that continuously tracks a patient's vital signs, such as heart rate, blood pressure, oxygen saturation, and respiratory rate.</li>
+<li>Patient Monitor: An electronic device that tracks a patient's vital signs, such as heart rate, blood pressure, oxygen saturation, and respiratory rate.</li>

-<li>And lastly, Surgical Instruments: Tools like scalpels, forceps, and scissors, used for various procedures and surgeries.</li>
+<li>And lastly, Surgical Instruments: Tools like scalpels and scissors, used for procedures and surgeries.</li>

 </ul>